GriffithUniLibrary/redcap-intro-superseded/content/4-branching.md

 ### Stop Actions

 You can end the survey automatically based on a participant’s answers to a question.

-Stop Actions cannot be tested until the survey is published.
+{% include alert.html text="Stop Actions cannot be tested until the survey is published." color="warning" %}

 {% capture stopaction %}
 1. Click `Return to list of instruments`.